Chen-Kai/programming/doc/note/java.md

 ---

-##### Array in Java (Repost from "Thinking in Java")
+##### Array in Java
 > When you create an array of objects, you are really creating an array of references, and each of those references is automatically initialized to `null`.
 You must assign an object to each reference before you use it, and if you try to use a reference that is still `null`, the problem will be reported at run time.
-> When you create an array of primitives, the compiler guarantees initialization because it zeroes the memory for that array.
+When you create an array of primitives, the compiler guarantees initialization because it zeroes the memory for that array. (from "Thinking in Java")

 ---